Jeanne Wakatsuki Houston

-Jeanne Wakatsuki Houston (born September 26, 1934) is an American writer.
-Her writings primarily focus on ethnic identity formation in the United States of America.
-She is best known for her autobiographical novel Farewell to Manzanar that narrates her personal experiences in World War II internment camps.
+Jeanne Toyo Wakatsuki Houston (September 26, 1934 – December 21, 2024) was an American writer.
+Her writings primarily focused on ethnic identity formation in the United States of America.
+She is best known for her autobiographical novel Farewell to Manzanar that narrates her personal experiences in World War II incarceration camps.
+The book has been credited with sharing the story of the Japanese American incarceration with generations of young people.